Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

+{Invoking the induction hypothesis for all other pairs of agents,} we conclude that \cref{prop:a,prop:b} are satisfied for everyone.

-\textit{If Step~\ref{3Vstep_swapManyTo2} is executed:} Consider the agent $i \in N$ whose bundle was updated in this step and notice that $v_i(X_i')\geq v_i(X_i)$.
+\textit{If Step~\ref{3Vstep_swapManyTo2} is executed:} Consider the agent $i \in N$ whose bundle gets updated in this step and notice that $v_i(X_i') > v_i(X_i)$.
 Since $|X_i|\geq 2$ and $|X'_i|\geq 2$, the induction hypothesis implies that \cref{prop:b} is satisfied for agent $i$ (and so is \cref{prop:a} vacuously).
-Looking at agent $i$'s bundle $X'_i$, we observe that it contains $2$ goods, one that she received from $\PP(\X)$ and one from $X_i$.
+Looking at agent $i$'s new bundle $X'_i$, we observe that it contains $2$ goods, one that she received from $\PP(\X)$ and one from $X_i$, {which has cardinality at least $2$}.
 By \cref{cl:(a)(b)2Goods}, \cref{prop:a,prop:b} are satisfied for any other agent $j \in N \setminus\{i\}$, so overall both properties are satisfied.